Canada is the second largest country in terms of land mass after Russia and with a population of approximately 36 million.

 SPP is a fast track visa system for students holding an offer for any of the 47 participating colleges.
 Students also need to have a Guaranteed Investment Certificate (GIC) issued by Scotia Bank or ICICI Bank to confirm availability of funds to support living costs for one year.

-Please contact us for expert advice on your visa application and do not take chances with incomplete paperwork risking a visa refusal.
+Please contact Canada Education Consultants for expert advice on your visa application and do not take chances with incomplete paperwork risking a visa refusal.

 Formerly known as the McGill University, UBC is British Columbia’s oldest academic institution.
 With a consistent national ranking in the top three research universities, it is one of the best institutions to get into.